 Dental disease such as gingivitis (gum inflammation) is very common in cats but if left untreated can give rise to periodontitis (loss of the supporting structures around the tooth) with subsequent tooth loss and a range of health problems due to chronic inflammation and the immense amount of bacteria present on unhealthy teeth.
 More information on feline dental disease can be found here.

-The good news is: Mild to moderate gingivitis can be treated with home care and may be fully reversed without further dental treatment.
+The good news is: Mild gingivitis may be initially adressed with home care and is possibly reversible without further dental treatment.
 It is important to start and continue home care before the gums become too sore to touch or any deep pockets form between gums and teeth.
 The most effective dental home care not surprisingly is toothbrushing.

 How to brush

 A detailed step-by-step video instruction guide can be found here.

 First and most important get your cat used to being handled comfortably around the mouth.